Evolver (film)

 Evolver is a 1995 American direct-to-video horror/science fiction film directed by Mark Rosman.
 It starred Ethan Embry, Cassidy Rae, Cindy Pickett, and John de Lancie.
-William H. Macy voiced Evolver (and was credited as W.H.
-Macy).
+William H. Macy voiced Evolver.

 Plot

 Teenage computer whiz Kyle Baxter (Ethan Randall) participates in a virtual reality version of laser tag and is about to win a nationwide tournament, only to be disrupted by another player, a girl named Jamie.
 Despite his loss, he hacks into the company's system to make himself the winner of the prize: "Evolver" (voiced by William H. Macy), a robotic opponent armed with a compressed air gun, to compete against in a real-world version of laser tag.
 Whenever Evolver is defeated, he "evolves", becomes smarter, quicker and harder to beat (to simulate rising game difficulty).
 Kyle, his friend Zach, Jamie and his sister, Ali begin playing with Evolver, and easily pass the first level.
 As Evolver evolves, he develops a human-like competitiveness and obsession with winning.
 He replaces his "ineffective" default ammo - soft foam balls - with ball bearings from Kyle's room.

 After learning Evolver has recording capabilities, Kyle and Zach send Evolver into the girls locker room at their school.
 Discovering the robot, the girls push Evolver into the boys locker room.
 He switches to game mode and enters the boys locker room and sees the only occupant - Dwight, a bullying jock - and makes Dwight another opponent.
 Dwight throws Evolver against a wall, to which the robot reacts by shooting out one of Dwight's eyes and knocking him down a flight of stairs, killing him.

 After getting home, Evolver continues to absorb negativity from his surroundings, for example swearing and hostage-taking from TV.
 Evolver is defeated again in the second game and "evolves" up to the third round.
 Zach, wanting to get the disc recording Evolver's adventures in the locker room, takes Evolver to his house and tries to manually remove the disc.
 Evolver turns on after the disc is removed and begins to attack Zach.
 Trapping him in his garage, Evolver chases after Zach with a saw blade and then a small hatchet but ultimately crushes him while Zach hides under a car (raised on a jack).
 While making his way back to Kyle's house, Evolver wanders into an arcade where two marijuana smoking teens are playing the Evolver virtual game.
 He electrocutes and kills them both.